DarkDevil1813/banner-grab/README.md

 very annoying.
 Unfortunately, Coloring works only on Linux.
 But there's one for Windows platform.
 File name is bangrab4wins.py.
 That one works on Windows.
 (But no coloring)
+I used multi-threading feature to speed up the process of grabbing.

 /* Hades.y2k */